alexithymiaawarenessnetwork/alexithymiaawarenessnetwork.github.io/aan/docs/faq.md

 ### What is alexithymia?

 Alexithymia is a personality trait characterized by difficulty identifying, describing, and expressing emotions.
 The term comes from Greek words meaning "no words for emotions."
-It affects approximately 10% of the general population and has two main dimensions:
+[Research shows it affects approximately 10% of the general population](citations.json#mattila_salminen_nummi_joukamaa_2006) and has two main dimensions:

 - **Affective**: Difficulty experiencing feelings
 - **Cognitive**: Difficulty identifying and describing feelings